LuongPhuHoa/socfish/README.md

 # About camera snapshot

-    INFO: Camera Snapshot (fisher) is an OSINT analysis and research tool, which allows people to take camera snapshots in real-time remotely using generated malicious link.
+    INFO:

 # How to install fisher

-    INFO: Camera Snapshot will be installed into /bin and /usr/local/bin as /bin/fisher and /usr/local/bin/fisher!
+    INFO: Social Fisher will be installed into /bin and /usr/local/bin as /bin/socfish and /usr/local/bin/socfish!

-> cd fisher
+> cd socfish

 > chmod +x install.sh

 > ./install.sh

-# How to execute fisher
+# How to execute socfish

-    INFO: To execute fisher you should to have php, openssh and wget installed!
+    INFO: To execute socfish you should to have php, openssh and wget installed!

 > fisher